g42cloud-terraform/terraform-provider-g42cloud/docs/resources/cce_cluster.md

 * `tags` - (Optional, Map, ForceNew) Specifies the tags of the CCE cluster, key/value pair format.
   Changing this parameter will create a new cluster resource.

+* `eip` - (Optional, String) Specifies the EIP address of the cluster.

+* `security_group_id` - (Optional, String) Specifies the default worker node security group ID of the cluster.
+  If left empty, the system will automatically create a default worker node security group for you.
+  The default worker node security group needs to allow access from certain ports to ensure normal communications.

+* `custom_san` - (Optional, List) Specifies the custom san to add to certificate (array of string).

 * `delete_evs` - (Optional, String) Specified whether to delete associated EVS disks when deleting the CCE cluster. valid values are **true**, **try** and **false**.
 Default is **false**.